ietf-teep/architecture/draft-ietf-teep-architecture.md

   - Certification Authority (CA):  Certificate-based credentials used for authenticating a device, a TAM and an SP.
-A device embeds a list of root certificates (trust anchors), from trusted CAs that a TAM will be validated against.
+A device embeds a list of root certificates (Trust Anchors), from trusted CAs that a TAM will be validated against.
 A TAM will remotely attest a device by checking whether a device comes with a certificate from a CA that the TAM trusts.
 The CAs do not need to be the same;